majedlxxx/upskilling-python/theory/10HTTP.md

 ![POST Request data](Images/post_data.png)
 ![Get Request data](Images/get_data.PNG)
 * Most common HTTP Methods and when to use them (Note that html only recognizes GET and POST methods However other methods can be used using Javascript):
-    1. GET: Retrieve data. eg: search.
+    1. GET: Retrieve data. eg: search. view profile.
     2. HEAD: Similar to GET, but it will only return the headers / not the content (More on that when explaining the HTTP Response).
     2. POST: Send data / Create objects. eg: Login(sending username/password), Signup(Creating a profile)
     3. PATCH: Update data eg: Update Profile(Change phone no)